Preventive Human Rights Monitoring

 The AOB and its commissions also examine the direct orders issued and coercive measures carried out by the administration.
 This involves monitoring police operations during large-scale raids, at major events, gatherings and demonstrations as well as during deportations.
 The objective here is to protect people and their rights.
 This applies to people taking part in demonstrations as well as police officers.

 Our investigative authority also covers allegations of ill-treatment against police forces and deaths and suicide attempts in police custody.

-In order to be able to fulfil its tasks as the Republic’s human rights body, the Austrian Ombudsman Board has set up six regional commissions.
+In order to be able to fulfil its tasks as the Republic’s human rights body, the Austrian Ombudsman Board has set up one federal and six regional commissions.
 The expert commissions have unrestricted access to all institutions and receive all the information and documents required to exercise their mandate.